tjouni/messageboard/documentation/usecases.md

   * View messages in a thread
   * Create new threads
   * Reply to existing threads
+    * Replying to a message updates the date modified field for the thread
   * Modify and delete own messages